 The Toggle switch Mod

 Sometime in early 1970, Jimmy modified his Les Paul Custom with two more toggle switches.
-This allowed him to turn each pickup on or off separately, so he could for instance used the bridge and the neck pickup together – something he couldn’t do with the regular 5-way switch.
+This allowed him to quickly turn each pickup on or off separately.

-This modification was done sometime shorty before the Led Zeppelin North American Tour which started on March 21, 1970.
-This means that all the recording that Jimmy did with this guitar, which apparently included “Wholla Lotta Love”, was done prior to the mods.
+This modification was done sometime shortly before the Led Zeppelin North American Tour which started on March 21, 1970.
+This means that all the recording that Jimmy did with this guitar, which apparently included “Whole Lotta Love”, was done prior to the mods.

 Led Zeppelin I, II